mrcllou/CS143-Sudoku/README.md

 - `data1.sdk` - sample puzzle input file <br/>

 ## How to Run
-Make sure all files are in the same folder, then:
+Make sure all files are in the same folder !
+Then:
 ```
-javac SudokuBoard.java Main.java
-java Main
+java SudokuBoard.java
+Main.java

 ```

 ## Notes
 - Empty cells in the .sdk file are periods (.), which get stored as spaces in the array
 - The board is a 9x9 2D char array

+## 📖 This is a homework:
+/!\ This is a Java program I wrote for a class assignment. /!\